markoravnice25/GA-Project-4-Footballer-Database/README.md

 * Using Python and Django for the first time
 * Designing relationships on Back-End

+## Wins:

+* First fully-functioning Full-Stack application done without assistance
+* Using Python and React simultaneously
+* Really proud of the planning - it allowed me to compartmentalise the project into phases so that I could stay focused on one part at a time
+* Creating fully-functioning one to many and many to many relationships

 ## Challenges:

 * Attempting to alter models on the Back-End after already having seeded data caused problems which took significant time to fix.